Johnbivo/client_server/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the Network Systems Development course.
+This project is developed for educational purposes.

 ## 👨‍💻 Author

-**Student Number**: 100723654
-**Course**: Network Systems Development
-**Institution**: University of Derby

-## 📞 Support

-For technical support or questions:
-- Check the logs for detailed error information
-- Review the implementation documentation
-- Contact the development team
+**Ioannis Bivolaris**

 ---